“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 Note: Neither an expert assessment, nor an expert opinion protects you legally!
 However, such documents can be decisive in the event of later legal proceedings.

-A Digital Health Application (DiGA) is an app that is prescribed by doctors and psychotherapists and the costs of which are covered by statutory health insurance.
-For an app to become a DiGA, it must fall into risk class I or IIa.
-Conversely, does this mean that all apps that belong to class I or IIa are also automatically DiGA?
+A Digital Health Application (DiGA) is an app that is prescribed by doctors and psychotherapists and whose costs are covered by statutory health insurance.
+For an app to be a DiGA, it must fall into risk class I, IIa or IIb.
+Does that mean that all apps in these risk classes are automatically DiGA?
 No!

 To be included in the DiGA directory, apps must fulfill a thick catalog of requirements.
 DiGA should optimize care or create structural facilitation for patients.
 Apps whose users are primarily physicians, for example, are already excluded.